juliandehne/whowhatwhy/README.md

 - <serverurl>/delab/rest/migration/tweets_text/conversation_ids
 - Note: Firefox will round the last two decimals so use another tool to read the json response, i.e. curl, chrome, intellij

+In order to get all conversations bundled as a zip file you can use:

+- <serverurl>/delab/rest/migration/tweets_zip/all/(both|cropped|full)